rubymonsters/webapps-for-beginners/source/08-rack/01-hello_world.md

 This gem comes with a little executable (command line program) called `rackup`.
-This command looks for a file `config.ru` in the current directory, and starts a web server using it.
+This command looks for a file `config.ru` in the current directory, and starts a web server using it, on your local computer.

 Make sure you have `cd`ed to your `rack` directory, and then run `rackup`.
 You should see something like: